MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/using-the-gpmc/working-with-starter-gpos-using-gpmc.md

 System starter Group Policy Objects (GPOs) are read-only starter GPOs that provide a baseline of settings for a specific scenario.
 Like starter GPOs, they derive from a GPO, provide the ability to store a collection of Administrative Template policy settings in a single object, and can be imported.
 You can determine whether a starter GPO is a System starter GPO by viewing the **starter GPO type** on the **details** tab of the starter GPO.

-A variety of System starter GPOs are included with Windows Server. for information about the recommended use of each System starter GPO, see the **Comment** on the **details** tab for that starter GPO.
+A variety of System starter GPOs are included with Windows Server.
+For information about the recommended use of each System starter GPO, see the **Comment** on the **details** tab for that starter GPO.

 ## <a name="BKMK_create"></a>How to create a starter GPO